tamas-p/hisma/packages/visma/README.md

 $ dart pub global activate visma
 ```

-> **Note** In order to simplify visma installation, a docker container of visma
-> with preinstalled prerequisites is in the make.

-## Usage
+#### Usage

-You can check visma command line parameters:
+First let's have an overview of the command line parameters of visma:

 ```
 $ visma -h